 Juvenile Traffic Court

 All juveniles must appear with a parent or guardian.
 You may appear by yourself if you turned 18 following the issuance of the citation.
-If you are unable to appear in Court on the date and time indicated on the letter you receive from the Court, you may request a continuance over the phone.
+If you are unable to appear in Court on the date and time indicated on the letter you receive from the Court, you may request a continuance by phone at (775) 887-2038.
 Failure to appear or pay your citation may result in additional fines and other sanctions.
 Additionally, your license or right to apply for a driver license may be suspended by the Department of Motor Vehicles.

 Juvenile Traffic Court Procedures: